Fauna of South Korea: Ecology

 Korea is located between 33 ° and 43 ° N, the eastern end of the Eurasian continent.
 It is rich in precipitation and has various seasonal climate characteristics.
 In Korea, there are large proportion of areas occupied by mountains, and mainly mountains are distributed in the north and east part of the nation.
 Large and gentle rivers flow along west and south, and there are various erosion and sediment terrains along the rivers.
 On the southern coast, there are many islands and complex coastlines, and a wide tideline appears on the west coast.
 Dunes and lagoons are developed along the monotonous coastline on the east coast.

 The habitat of wild forest has been damaged or cut off every year due to the development of roads and industrial complexes, and the total area of forests of 67,000 m2 is reduced annually by farmland, new city, industrial complex development.

 In addition, Korea is expected to suffer sustain warming and increased precipitation due to climate change.
 Also, frequent and intense extreme climate is expected.
 It is estimated that after 2071, South Korea will enter the sub-tropical climate, with the exception of some high altitudes in Baekdudaegan.
 Furthermore, In the forecast of the spatial distribution of precipitation, it is expected that the areas with more than 1,600mm of annual precipitation will increase gradually in Jeju and some parts of the southern coast, and after 2040, in Gangwon, South region of the country and Jeju.
 This threats changes in the species throughout the biodiversity and result ecosystem disturbance.
-18 species of vertebrates, 28 species of invertebrates, 44 species of plants, and 10 species of fungi and algae are mainly expected to be threaten.
+18 species of vertebrates, 28 species of invertebrates, 44 species of plants, and 10 species of fungi and algae are mainly expected to be threatened.